COVID-19 Vaccine for Children & Teens

 Find a vaccine near you

-Pfizer-BioNTech COVID-19 vaccine is approved for children ages 5 and up.
+Pfizer-BioNTech and Moderna COVID vaccines are approved for children ages 6 months and up.
 If your child is eligible for the COVID-19 vaccine, please contact your local pediatrician office to schedule an appointment.

 The COVID-19 vaccine is also available at many local pharmacies and in supporting locations across Tarrant County.
 Use the Tarrant County COVID-19 Vaccine Finder (tarrantcounty.com) to find a location that's convenient for you.